-5.15.1.
+5.8.1.
 Single-Frame Astrometric Calibration

-Single frame astrometric fits are performed by AstrometryTask in meas astrom and run CalibrateImage (TODO: crosslink?).
+Single-frame astrometric fits are performed by AstrometryTask in meas astrom.
 This task matches a catalog of sources detected and measured on an image to a reference catalog and solves for the World Coordinate System (WCS) of the image.
 Matching and WCS fitting are performed iteratively, to reject astrometric outliers.
 The matcher is either the optimistic (MatchOptimisticBTask) or pessimistic (MatchPessimisticBTask) matcher from V. Tabur (2007), with the pessimistic matcher used by default due to better performance on dense fields; see (C. B. Morrison 2018) for details.
-The WCS fitter can be a simple affine model on top of the known camera geometry (TODO: link to afw cameraGeom section!), as in FitAffineWcsTask, or a FITS TAN-SIP WCS (D. L. Shupe et al. 2005), as in FitTanSipWCSTask or FitSipDistortionTask.
-We default to fitting the simple affine model because we have a well fit distortion model from running gbdes in DRP (§5.15.2), thus we do not need the extra degrees of freedom provided by a TAN-SIP model.
+The WCS fitter can be a simple affine model on top of fixed camera geometry, as in FitAffineWcsTask, or a FITS TAN-SIP WCS (D. L. Shupe et al. 2005), as in FitTanSipWCSTask or FitSipDistortionTask.
+We default to fitting the simple affine model because we have good distortion models for most of the instruments we support, often from previous fitting with gbdes (§5.8.2), and hence we do not need the extra degrees of freedom provided by a TAN-SIP model.